Vancouver Fire and Rescue Services

-Vancouver Fire and Rescue Services (VFRS) was founded in 1886 and today serves the city of Vancouver, British Columbia, providing fire, medical first response, rescue and extrication services.
+Vancouver Fire and Rescue Services (VFRS) was founded in 1886 and today serves the city of Vancouver, British Columbia.
+The department provides fire suppression, medical response, technical rescue and hazardous materials response services.
 In 2017, VFRS responded to 67,000 emergency calls.

 History

 The Vancouver Volunteer Fire Brigade was established in 1886 with one volunteer hose-wagon company assigned to protect the new city which mainly had lumber mills at the time, and within 16 days of its existence, the city of Vancouver burned to the ground.
 A week after the fire the city purchased its first fire engine from Ontario, the item arrived in August of that year, which made the volunteers confident that they could handle any situation that occurred.
 A second engine arrived in 1888 along with two new fire halls growing the strength from one company to three companies.
 J.H.
-Charlisle was appointed the city's first fire chief who began motorizing fire brigade...the first motorized fire engine was purchased in 1908 from the Seagrave company of Columbus.
+Charlisle was appointed the city's first fire chief who began motorizing fire brigade, and the first motorized fire engine was purchased in 1908 from the Seagrave company of Columbus.
 By 1911, the department was ranked third best in the world, falling behind London and Leipzing Germany.
 By 1917 it was completely motorized (no more horse-drawn equipment) and was then recognized as the Vancouver Fire Department.
 In 1929 the municipalities of South Vancouver and Point Grey amalgamated with the City of Vancouver which also meant the merger of the South Vancouver Fire Department and the Point Grey Fire Brigade, which added six new halls and increased the strength of the department by 100 men.

 Since 1893, 48 Vancouver firefighters have died in the line of duty.

+In December 2023, VFRS began operating an electric fire engine out of Fire Hall No. 1 in Strathcona.
+This was the first electric fire engine to be deployed in Canada.
+The fire engine was introduced to support the City's goal to reduce fleet emissions and electrify city vehicles.